BhavanSekar/SDLC_9_Winterfell-LibraryManagement/1_Requirements/readme.md

 * Close Application

 ## Defining our system

 The Library Management System is an application forassisting a librarian in managing a book library in a university.
 The system would provide basic set of features to add/update members, add/update books, and manage check in specifications for the systems based on the client’s statement of need.

+## CONCEPT USED:

+1.OOP Concept's like Inheritance, Encapsulation, and Polymorphism.
+2.File Handling.